-Anti-epileptic drugs are frequently helpful but usually do not entirely control seizures.
+Anti-epileptic drugs may be prescribed but may not entirely control seizures.
 Recent studies have shown some success with treatments that suppress or modulate the immune system, in particular those that use corticosteroids, intravenous immunoglobulin, or tacrolimus.
 Surgery to control seizures may be recommended, particularly in children where recovery potential is high.
-Some centers suggest early surgery for RE as a way to treat the seizures and to take advantage of developmental neuroplasticy, where different parts of the brain learn new connections following injury or trauma.
-Surgical procedures, such as functional hemispherectomy (surgery to remove the part of the hemisphere where the seizures start) and functional hemispherotomy (surgically severing all connections between the right and left halves of the brain), may reduce the frequency of seizures and also improve behavior and cognitive abilities.

-The prognosis for individuals with Rasmussen’s encephalitis varies.
-Despite the advances in medical treatment, none has yet been shown to halt the progress of the disease in the long term.
-The disorder may lead to severe neurological deficits or it may cause only milder impairments.
-For some children, surgery -- particularly hemispherectomy or hemispherotomy -- may halt disease progression and stabilize seizures.
-However, most individuals with Rasmussen’s encephalitis are left with some paralysis, cognitive deficits, and problems with speech.
+The outlook for individuals with RE varies.
+For some children, surgery may halt disease progression and stabilize seizures.
+However, most individuals with RE are left with some paralysis, cognitive deficits, and problems with speech.
 In some very rare cases, the disease can progress to involve the opposite brain hemisphere.

 National Organization for Rare Disorders (NORD)